siavash79/PixelXpert/README.md

 ![Header Image](https://github.com/siavash79/AOSPMods/blob/canary/.github/AOSPMods_Banner_1280.jpg?raw=true)

 This is a mixed Xposed+Magisk module, which is made to allow customizations that are not originally designed in AOSP (Android Open Source Project).
+Please read thorough below before reaching to download links

 **Features:**
 Currently, AOSP Mods offers customizations on different aspects of system framework and SystemUI, including: